 There’s some lines in there that hit home – wasting countless words to justify a crime when a simple act of love takes no time and is done with pure motives.

 It’s not purple’s best piece of music, but it’s nice and very thought provoking.
-The whole concept is neatly summed up in the wonderful title which seems an appropriate summary for the way I’ve led my life – hiding in the shadows and not revealing myself to many people at all.
+The whole concept is neatly summed up in the wonderful title.
+It seems an appropriate summary for the way I’ve led my life – hiding in the shadows and not revealing myself to many people at all.
 I’m still trying to beat that……

 Jon Lord’s Between the Notes is playing in the background and I’m as happy and content with my life as I can remember being.